SumiSastri/react-basics-to-hooks/progressive-web-apps/videorama/README.md

 - run build and serve
 - Go to chrome in ordinary dev mode not incognito/guest
+- side bar of dev tools three dots click you will see the prompt to install the app as pwa
-- in build mode you will see the pwa to be installed
+- only in build and serve mode you will see the pwa to be installed
 - click install
 - open new tab
 - you will see the app installed